 1. Udder Infections Not Treated with Antibiotics

 Organic dairy cows are mechanically milked 3 times a day and are expected to produce 10 times more milk than they would naturally.
-This intense burden on the cow’s metabolism make them highly susceptible to infection, especially when udders become raw from constant milking.
-This endless string of milk production frequently results in painful udder infections, called mastisis (the second leading cause of dairy cow death).
+This intense burden on the cow’s metabolism makes them highly susceptible to infection, especially when udders become raw from constant milking.
+This endless string of milk production frequently results in painful udder infections, called mastitis (the second leading cause of dairy cow death).
 Most commonly, these infections result from a strain of staph, which is actually made worse if treated with Iodine, an alternative to antibiotics.
 In some instances, an antibiotic is necessary to relieve the intense pain wrought from these infections, yet farmers refuse to utilize antibiotics and risk having to remove the cow from production.